But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

-As well, Ryanair operates flights to Carcassone and Perpignan from London Stansted for as low as £40.
+As well, Ryanair operates flights to Carcassonne and Perpignan from London Stansted for as low as £40.
 Both towns are closer to Andorra but have fewer options for completing the journey by bus.

 How to Get to Andorra Using Transit Options Like the Train or Bus

 Just like the case with air connections, there is no direct link to Andorra by rail.
-Train routes from London will lead you to L’Hospitalet-près-l’Andorre.
+You will however find a number of train routes from London that lead you to L’Hospitalet-près-l’Andorre.

 The Overnight Train From Paris